 • Interview some of your best customers to know what exactly drives them and the things they care about the most whenever they’re making a purchasing decision.

-• After researching on your target audience, flesh out these personas and develop profiles that can help you go ahead with your content marketing.
+• After researching your target audience, flesh out these personas and develop profiles that can help you go ahead with your content marketing.

 After knowing your target audience and what drives them, you’ll be in a position to use a social media campaign and reach them effectively.
 This will inform the content types you use as well as the approaches used to engage them.
-If you’re too busy to get started with this, you may ask for help from a social media agency New York.
+If you’re too busy to get started with this, you may ask for help from a social media agency in New York.

 2. Choose the right social media channels

 Now that you have an idea of what your target customers care about the most, the next step is to find out where these people hang out online.
 Many social media platforms exist for brands looking to connect with their audience.
 But your brand may not have the resources and time to be on all of these sites.
 Therefore, you should strategically select those channels that are relevant to your audience.

 When selecting the social media sites that best suit your campaign, keep the following in mind: